 Was John Boyle O'Reilly the greatest Irish American of all?
-The Irish poet, journalist, author and activist died on this day (Aug 10) 1890.
+The Irish poet, journalist, author, and activist was born on June 28, 1844.

 The following feature is 'From the Archives' - in this case from the print version of Tinteán, Issue 6 December 2008.